How to Monetize a Directory Website?

 When these are the only options you can think of, try to be creative and pursue niches like :

 – Doctors who prescribe a specific drug or cure

-– Lawyers that specialize in a very specific law practice like Gay Divorce (sounds discriminating?
-Well it is actually a thing…).
+– Lawyers specializing in a particular law practice like Gay Divorce (sounds discriminating?
+Well, it is a thing…).

-If instead you try to build a global directory, with thousands of locations, categories and custom fields, you will find yourself working on something bigger than can be possibly handled without a large team and most likely fail.
+If, instead, you try to build a global directory with thousands of locations, categories, and custom fields, you will find yourself working on something more significant than can be possibly handled without a large team and most likely fail.

 2 Build the database